What is link cleanup?

 Conduct a Link Audit – If your website has few backlinks, manual auditing would be a breeze.
 If you are dealing with a huge number of links, you may use any of the audit tools available today.
 Your SEO service provider may also do the job for you.
 This will help you prepare for the cleanup process.
 Read more about SEO Auditing.

 Remove Bad Links – Once you identify the bad links, you can start the cleanup process.
 Send an email to the owner or webmaster of the site (source of bad links) and ask for removal of the link.
 Be polite and make the email as professional as possible.
-Provide clear instructions and details of the backlinks you need to remove.
+Provide clear instructions and details of the backlinks you need removed.

 You may also add nofollows to or stop paying for paid links, and remove directory submissions.
 Never pay for link removal.
 Some webmasters may ask you to pay before they completely remove those bad links.
 You still have an option: disavow.